alexandergrib/ms2/testing.md

 ## HTML/CSS validation

 - HTML validator results: No errors or warnings to show.
-- CSS Validator results: Show 1 warning (Imported style sheets are not checked in direct input and file upload modes) this just tell me that the validator doesn't check imported stylesheets(in my case, this is the google fonts import).
+- CSS Validator results: Show 1 warning (Imported style sheets are not checked in direct input and file upload modes) this tells me that the validator doesn't check imported stylesheets(in my case, this is the google fonts import).